Jass

 - Enter: start the game or play a particular card

-- C: announce cards currently on the table
+- C: announce the cards currently on the table

 - A: choose or announce trump